Jeff Regan, Investigator: Production

+The radio detective drama was made at CBS Columbia Square in Hollywood.

+On July 10, 1948 the radio detective drama first debuted as Joe Canto, Private Eye.
+The subsequent week it returned, as Jeff Regan, Private Eye.

 Webb, who had previously starred on the Mutual detective drama, Johnny Madero, Pier 23, played the title character, a private investigator working for Anthony J. Lyon (originally Wilms Herbert, later Herb Butterfield) at the International Detective Bureau.
 In the first incarnation of the series, Lyon was played by Wilms Herbert, while Webb's future Dragnet co-star, Barton Yarborough, played his co-worker, Joe Canto.

-This format continued until the end of the year, when Webb left the program.
-According to writer William Froug, Webb was fired for asking for too much money.
+This format continued until the end of the year (December 18, 1948), when Webb left the program.
+According to writer William Froug, Webb was fired for asking for too much money, (a $15 raise).
 Police Lieutenant Sanduci (Jack Petruzzi) served as a foil to Jeff Regan and could be heard on a number of episodes.